MatthewYong/big_brains/README.md

 The following codes were inspired or taken from:
 - [Code Institute](https://codeinstitute.net/): The project is mainly based on the Boutique Ado example project from the module Full-stack Framework with Django.
 The following codes are derived or used in this project:
     - The Stripe payments in the Checkout app
-    - The context.py & templatetags in the Cart app
+    - The context.py & templatetags-cart_tools.py in the Cart app
     - All settings to deploy to AWS & Heroku
 - [W3schools](https://www.w3schools.com/howto/howto_css_hide_arrow_number.asp*/): Hiding the quantity arrow in the input field.
 Code used on line 69 in base.css
 - [CSS Tricks](): Animating underlines.
 Code used on line 76 in base.css